jesusizq/event-integrator/README.md

 This project is a production-ready microservice designed to **aggregate, normalize, and serve event data** from disparate external XML API providers.

 It acts as a robust **Anti-Corruption Layer** that insulates internal systems from the inconsistencies and failures of external third-party APIs.
-The system asynchronously ingests complex nested XML feeds, transforms them into a normalized relational schema, and exposes a high-performance REST API.
+Engineered to **ingest thousands of complex XML events via background workers** without impacting API latency, it ensures <50ms response times even during heavy data synchronization.

 **Key Capabilities:**